waggle-sensor/summer2021/Wang/DailyLog.md

 2. Look into the Xeno-canto database and how to use the API from their website
 3. Completed SEC152 and ESH223 training courses

+**May 27th**
+1. Study Xeno-canto dataset and write a script to parse it.
+2. Find papers about audio processing and bird song classificaation